Browser Settings

 record_har_path

-Path to save HAR file with network activity.
+Path to save .har

 record_har_content